marekpraski/timelogger/README.md

 An easy to use application for logging your work time.
 Particularly useful if you frequently switch between tasks but need to keep track of your work in orther to accurately bill your customers.</br>
 Define task groups, eg. clients you bill your work to: Company1, Company2 ...</br>
 Define task definitions per task group, eg. coding, meeting ...</br>
-The main windoww is dynamically populated with buttons generated from your task definitions.
+The main window is dynamically populated with buttons generated from your task definitions.
 The buttons are displayed grouped in the respective task groups.</br>
 You may define numerous task definitions, but have only some of them active, so the main window is not cluttered with seldom-used buttons.
 Add buttons to the main window only when needed.</br>
 Add optional detailed information to each running task. </br>
 One-click start-stop logging work on a task.</br>